- Last updated:

 Enrollment into competing studies

-When a subjects' participation in one study precludes them from participating in other research studies, and the subject will likely be eligible for multiple studies, the study team must provide a plan for ensuring equitable enrollment into both studies.
-Competing studies typically occur when two or more studies have substantially the same inclusion/exclusion criteria so that many patients will qualify for enrollment in both studies.
+When a subjects' participation in one study precludes them from participating in other research studies, and the subject will likely be eligible for multiple studies, the study team must provide a plan for ensuring equitable enrollment into each of the studies.
+Competing studies typically occur when two or more studies have substantially the same inclusion/exclusion criteria so that many patients will qualify for enrollment in each of the studies.

 When an investigator has determined that a situation of competitive enrollment exists, the following shall be considered when designing a sound recruitment strategy: